 Certain words or phrases seem very straight forward and harmless.
 However, it is when certain words, phrases or labels are strategically put into use in public discourse do some terms or labels begin to take on an intended identity.
 The label “conspiracy theorist” was first coined and then popularized in the late 60s by strategic design.
 It was a very deliberate brainchild of the CIA and co-opted by President Nixon in order to attack and stigmatize any person, organization or entity that had an opinion against the government narrative.
-The term has been injected and repeated over and over with negative connotations and sometimes ridicule.
-So nowadays even when the government is deceiving the people, as it very often is, if an entity presents a case contrary to that narrative, it will be labeled a “conspiracy theory”.
+It used to be noble, courageous and good journalism to dive deeper, speak truth to power, and find information beyond what was publicized in the mainstream media.
+Labels like the aforementioned helped to thwart those initiatives.
+The term “conspiracy theorist” has been injected and repeated over and over with negative connotations and sometimes ridicule.
+So nowadays even when the government is deceiving the people, as it very often is, if an entity presents a case contrary to that narrative, it will be labeled a conspiracy theory.
 It never used to be that way, but it is now.

 Zerohedge.com reports how in 1967, the CIA wrote a dispatch which coined the term “conspiracy theories”.
 The dispatch was marked “psych” – short for “psychological operations” or disinformation – and “CS” for the CIA’s “Clandestine Services” unit.
 The result: In present day the populace at large is doubting things that might be true and is simultaneously defending government sponsored lies, delusions and deceptions every single day without even realizing it.